DmiMakarov/HAVASEAT_FSE4AI_TEAM12/frontend/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at the host and port specified in your `.env` file (default: `http://localhost:3000`)

 ## Build for Production